mjkloeckner/DAC_6bit/README.md

-The code is a slight modified version of a previously existing one provided by [FIUBA](https://es.wikipedia.org/wiki/Facultad_de_Ingenier%C3%ADa_(Universidad_de_Buenos_Aires))'s lecturers from course "Introducción a la Ingeniería Electrónica", and corresponds to the Final Group Project.
+The code is a slight modified version of a previously existing one provided by [FIUBA](https://es.wikipedia.org/wiki/Facultad_de_Ingenier%C3%ADa_(Universidad_de_Buenos_Aires))'s professors from lecture "Introducción a la Ingeniería Electrónica", and corresponds to the Final Group Project.
 The modification adds the ability to use pins from different ports instead of all the pins from the same port.